Resxt/T7-Scripts/README.md

 ## Precaching

 Precaching allows you to cache certain things like localizedstrings and models to get better stability overall.
-When not precached an hintstring would make the player's game have a short lag/freeze (hitch) when first seeing it.
+When not precached, an hintstring would make the player's game have a short lag/freeze (hitch) when first seeing it.
-When not precached a model spawned through script (that's not on the map in Radiant) would flicker/bug the first time it's spawned.
+When not precached, a model spawned through script (that's not on the map in Radiant) would flicker/have a temporary visual bug the first time it's spawned.
 Precaching solves these issues by caching the localizedstrings/models etc. before the game starts so the player can play the game without these unexpected things happening.
+Note that (seemingly) the engine has a bug that makes you still have this lag the very first time you see an hintstring that has a newline character `\n` even if it's precached.
+From what I know, cannot be fixed and is only for the first hintstring you see with this newline character so it's not a big issue.

 To precache something you would add a `#precache` line in your script.
 You can add them below the `#using` lines for example.